 HubSpot provides four templates to make your chatbot, which are all free.

-But, it’s not possible to make these templates yourself or duplicate your chatbot flows or elements.
+But, it’s not possible to make these templates yourself and share these with others.

 How many pre-built templates does the chatbot platform provide?